Cal-CS-61A-Staff/seating/README.md

 seat assignments.

 When a student attempts to log in, they will be redirected to their assigned seat page if it exists.
-Right now this is hardcoded for `cal/cs61a/fa17` and Midterm 1, but I'll link it to environment variables soon.
-A 404 error after login means the student does not have an assigned seat.
+This only works for the current COURSE and EXAM as set in the environment variables.

 ### Creating exams